Saffron is a spice derived from the flower of Crocus sativus, commonly known as the saffron crocus.

 Saffron is light sensitive and sensitive to oxidizing agents thus must be stored in airtight containers.

 Forms of Saffron:-

-(A) Filaments form is dry, dark red in colour and 20mm to 40mm in length.
+(A) Filaments form is dry, dark red in color and 20mm to 40mm in length.

 (B) Powder form is obtained by crushing the filaments under controlled conditions.

 The grading system of saffron includes some requirements which are

 (1) Flavor:- It can be expressed as a direct reading of the absorbance of picrocrocine at 257nm on a dry basis or we can say a check for bitterness.

 (2) Aroma (Safranal):- It can be expressed as a direct reading of the absorbance at 330nm on a dry basis.